CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googletest/docs/FAQ.md

 The need for `EXPECT_NE(NULL, ptr)` isn't nearly as strong.
-When the assertion fails, you already know that `ptr` must be `NULL`, so it doesn't add any information to print ptr in this case.
+When the assertion fails, you already know that `ptr` must be `NULL`, so it doesn't add1 any information to print ptr in this case.
 That means `EXPECT_TRUE(ptr != NULL)` works just as well.

 If we were to support `EXPECT_NE(NULL, ptr)`, for consistency we'll